-The rules of the business world and life in general, are very simple – if you want to stay afloat you have to earn more than you can spend.
-Of course, it is obvious that the best way to keep this delicate balance in check is to simply earn more.
-But, the amount of money your businesses make are never entirely under your control, and when the difficult times arise, the only thing you can do is to manage the things that are of your making.
-Here are a couple of painless ways to cut your business’s costs and keep your establishment viable.
+The rules of business and life are very simple, if you want to survive you have to earn more than you spend.
+It is obvious that the best way to keep this delicate balance in check is to simply earn more.
+The amount of money your businesses make is never entirely under your control.
+When difficult times arise, the only thing you can do is to manage the things that are of your making.
+Here are a couple of painless ways to cut the costs and keep your establishment viable.

 Rethink Your Marketing Strategy